HSnils/ExperienceDesign/README.md

 2. Start 'setup.php' on local server or online server
 3. Go to 'login.php'
 4. Some users have already been added, feel free to register your own
+5. Make sure you are connected using HTTPS, otherwise geolocation services will not work

 # Features
 * Register account